Teplitsa/Leyka/README.txt

 10. Google Analytics events

 == Changelog ==
+= 2.3.8 =
+* New: Yandex.Kassa new API support added.
+* New: Chronopay callbacks handling are more stable now in the cases of DB low performance.
+* Fix: Now new Yandex.Kassa branding icons are in use.

 = 2.3.7 =
 * New: RBK Money new API support added.
 Now the gateway is operational again.